theforestvn88/homey/README.md

         question: how to handle duplication cases, such as user click submit multiple times ?

         my expect: we should throttling on frontend and sending timestamp along with the comment to server, on server side we will check.
 Alternatively, we can use a rate limiter on server side.
+We are using Rails 7.2 which support an inbuilt API to handle Rate Limiting rules.

         question: how about the case user send duplicate requests for the same comment ?